otrooney/otrooney.github.io/docs/_posts/2024-09-21-restir-gsgi-fast-ray-traced-gi-with-virtual-lights.markdown

 ReSTIR GSGI uses a very different approach to ReSTIR GI, but I'll be comparing it to ReSTIR GI in both performance and quality.
 The goal is to achieve around an order of magnitude faster performance, making it viable for real-time use on mid-range hardware, while still achieving quality which is subjectively good enough.

-As we'll see by the end of this article, my current implementation of GSGI is capable of running at a very high speed, and can produce good results in certain cirsumstances.
+As we'll see by the end of this article, my current implementation of GSGI is capable of running at a very high speed, and can produce good results in certain circumstances.
 However, it can struggle with more complex lighting scenarios, which could limit its usefulness, or require further work to address.

 ## ReSTIR